 Woman Narrates How Her First Baby Died After She Was Allegedly Turned Away at the Kasoa Polyclinic

-• According to the woman, her first experience was with Kasoa Polyclinic, where she lost her baby even before delivery due to negligence
+- Her first experience was with Kasoa Polyclinic, where she allegedly lost her baby before delivery due to negligence

-A Ghanaian woman recounted her experience as a pregnant woman at two different hospitals in Kaosa, Central Region, at separate times.
+A Ghanaian woman recounted two separate experiences as a pregnant woman at two different hospitals in Kaosa, Central Region.

-The woman narrated her story after Abigail Opoku reportedly died at the Kasoa Mother and Child Hospital on Sunday, April 26, 2026.
+The woman narrated her story after Abigail Opoku passed away at the region's Mother and Child Hospital on Sunday, April 26, 2026.

 Source: UGC

-Reports suggest Abigail was pronounced dead after she was allegedly denied a caesarean section due to a lack of available beds in the recovery ward.
+Reports suggested that Abigail was pronounced dead after she was allegedly denied a caesarean section due to a lack of available beds in the recovery ward.

 "When I saw the way those who came in the afternoon treated the other pregnant women, I knew that if it had not been for the midwife who stayed, I would have died.
-In fact, you begin to panic immediately they transfer you to Mother and Child because of the character of most of the nurses," she added.
+In fact, you begin to panic immediately they transfer you to Mother and Child because of the character of most of the nurses."

 "The midwife asked me to go for a scan so they can determine what to do.
 That was when we found out the baby had died in my womb," she added.